SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Method

-From this, it can be seen that all computations are local to the heads.
-Computing the attention matrix $A^h$ and the readout $A^hV^h$ requires compute in order of $O(H \dhead T^2)$ MACs (multiplication-accumulation operation).
-During training, it requires the storage of $O(H T^2)$ for the attention matrices and $O(HT\dhead)$ numbers for storing the sub-results of the projections.
+From this, it can be seen that all computations are local to each head.
+Computing the attention matrix $\mA^h$ and the readout $\mA^h\mV^h$ requires compute in order of $O(\nheads \dhead T^2)$ MACs (multiplication-accumulation operation\footnote{The number of MACs is a metric used in prior work \citep{zhang2022moa}, which is independent of both the specific hardware and implementation, unlike wall-clock time.
+For wall-clock-time measurements, see Sec.~\ref{sec:wallclock}.}).
+During training, it requires the storage of $O(\nheads T^2)$ for the attention matrices and $O(\nheads T \dhead)$ for storing the sub-results of the projections.
 Given a sufficiently long sequence, computing the attention matrix and projecting the values will dominate the compute requirements due to the quadratic dependence on the sequence length $T$.